 Hospitals in Guatemala Recommended to Expats and Visitors

 Guatemala, “the land of eternal spring,” with its affordability and beaches, is becoming increasingly popular as a destination for visitors as well as a landing spot for expatriates.
-Whether you plan to stay a long time in the country, or your visit will be more brief, it is important to make certain that you can access the healthcare in case of an illness.
+Whether you plan to stay a long time in the country, or your visit will be briefer, it is important to make certain that you can access healthcare in case of illness.
 For both emergency situations, as well as regularly scheduled appointments, that often means going to the hospital.
 Here is a guide to what you need to know about Guatemalan hospitals.

 Are Hospitals Good in Guatemala

-What Kinds of Hospitals Are in Guatemala?
+What Kinds of Hospitals are in Guatemala?

 The Guatemalan healthcare system is broken into 3 parts, a public sector, a non-profit private sector, and a for-profit private sector.
 The public healthcare system is made up of hospitals and clinics that are run by the Ministry of Health.
 This is overseen by the Social Security Institute and the armed forces.